potterjane/bobs-and-bangs/testing.md

 ## Further testing

+- Used Chrome DevTools repeatedly throughout the project to test the website on all the different devices and orientations available in the built-in tool.
+- Tested out the website on different computer/laptop screen sizes and also on developer's iPhone 6.
-- This developer asked friends and family to test out the website on their devices to see if there were any further issues found.
+- Asked friends and family to test out the website on their devices to see if there were any further issues found.